homeday-de/homeday-blocks/README.md

 #### Gotchas
 - `tests/` is an alias for `<rootDir>/tests/`

+## TypeScript
+For a basic explanation of what it is and how to use it, please read [TypeScript.md](/docs/TypeScript.md).
 ## Generators

 We use [Hygen](https://www.hygen.io/) as a code generator tool to save time when we need to scaffold some structure.